apache/spark/docs/sql-programming-guide.md

 {% endhighlight %}

+For some cases (for example, the structure of records is encoded in a string or a text dataset will be parsed and fields will be projected differently for different users), it is desired to create `SchemaRDD` with a programmatically way.
-Alternatively, a `SchemaRDD` can be created programmatically with three steps.
+It can be done with three steps.

 1. Create an RDD of tuples or lists from the original RDD;
 2. Create the schema represented by a `StructType` matching the structure of